Bill Evans: Last years

 In 1975, Morell was replaced by drummer Eliot Zigmund.
-Several collaborations followed, and it was not until 1977 that the trio was able to record an album together.
-Both I Will Say Goodbye (Evans's last album for Fantasy Records) and You Must Believe in Spring (for Warner Bros.) highlighted changes that would become significant in the last stage of Evans's life.
-A greater emphasis was placed on group improvisation and interaction, and new harmonic experiments were attempted.
+Several collaborations followed, and the trio did not record an album until 1977.
+Both I Will Say Goodbye (Evans's last album for Fantasy Records) and You Must Believe in Spring (for Warner Bros.) highlighted changes that became significant in the last stage of Evans's life.
+Greater emphasis was placed on group improvisation and interaction, and new harmonic experiments were attempted.

 Gómez and Zigmund left Evans in 1978.
-Evans then asked Philly Joe Jones, the drummer he considered his "all-time favorite drummer", to fill in.
+Evans then asked Philly Joe Jones, the drummer he considered his "all-time favorite", to fill in.
 Several bassists were tried, with Michael Moore staying the longest.
 Evans finally settled on Marc Johnson on bass and Joe LaBarbera on drums.
-This trio would be Evans's last.
+This trio was Evans's last.
 In April 1979, Evans met Laurie Verchomin, a Canadian waitress (later, a writer) with whom he had a relationship until his death.
 Verchomin was 28 years younger.